JensenMcKenzie/JensenMcKenzie/README.md

   - Developed and deployed functional, beautiful and scalable deauthorized applications on the Algorand blockchain, fully integrated with complex features, like an NFT marketplace, and more!

 ## Skills
-- Proficient in JavaScript, HTML/CSS, and React
+- JavaScript, HTML/CSS, and React
-- Experienced in using MongoDB and Git/GitHub
+- MongoDB, Firebase and Git/GitHub
-- Strong understanding of computer science principles and data structures
+- Advanced understanding of computer science principles and data structures
-- Skilled in Python, C++/C/C#, and Java
+- Python, C++/C/C#, and Java

 ## Education
 - Bachelor's Degree in Computer Science and Mathematics (in progress expected in June 2024) | University of California San Diego